AOEpeople/aoe_technology_radar/data/radar/2024-07-22/AdminJS.md

 ring: trial
 quadrant: tools
 featured: true
-tags: [Backend, Frontend, Web development]
+tags: [Backend, Frontend, Web development, Admin portal]
 ---

 [AdminJS](https://adminjs.co/) is an open-source admin panel for applications, particularly effective in managing the content of web applications.
 It seamlessly integrates with your existing databases and backend frameworks, providing a robust interface for database operations without needing additional code.
 AdminJS supports a variety of ORM libraries like Sequelize, Mongoose, and TypeORM, and offers a customizable dashboard that can be tailored with custom components and actions.